-It fell to 78.32 pence against sterling, its weakest since late 2008.
-The euro also dropped to 96.14 yen , its lowest since June 1, and hit a record low against the Canadian dollar.
+It fell to 78.33 pence against sterling, its weakest since late 2008, but was last at 78.39 pence, down 0.3 percent.
+The euro also dropped to 96.14 yen, its lowest since June 1, and hit a record low against the Canadian dollar.

 The euro was also hurt by a report suggesting a change in the European Central Bank's stance on how some bondholders could be treated under Spain's bank bailout.

-In commodities trading, oil prices rose on hopes for more stimulus, especially from China after China's Premier Wen Jiabao said Beijing would step up its efforts to boost the economy.
+In commodities trading, oil prices rose above $103 a barrel, supported by weekend comments from China's Premier Wen Jiabao that Beijing would step up its efforts to boost the economy.
 China is the world's second-largest oil consumer.

 Brent crude was up $1.14 to $103.54 a barrel.
 U.S. oil rose 55 cents to $87.65 a barrel.